VAT rules for e-commerce in the EU

 One-Stop Shop (OSS)

-Using the one-stop shop system for VAT
+Filing for taxes with the one-stop shop system

-• You can register for the Union scheme and Import scheme at any time.
+- You can register for the Union scheme and Import scheme at any time.
 You can use one of the schemes immediately.

-• When you use the Import scheme, you submit a monthly tax return within the system.
+- When you use the Import scheme, you submit a monthly tax return within the system.

-• When you make use of the Union scheme, you submit a quarterly tax return.
+- When you make use of the Union scheme, you submit a quarterly tax return.

-In addition to your foreign VAT return, you also submit your 'normal' VAT return for your Dutch turnover.
+In addition to your foreign VAT return, you also submit your usual VAT return for your Dutch turnover.
 Depending on which scheme you use, you file multiple VAT returns that may differ per period.

 Storage of goods